mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

         -Tcmap       -Tdot_json   -Tgv         -Tismap      -Tjson       -Tpic        -Tpov        -Tsvgz       -Tvdx        -Txdot       -Txlib
         -Tcmapx      -Teps        -Tico        -Tjpe        -Tjson0      -Tplain      -Tps         -Ttif        -Tvml        -Txdot1.2

+#### Hardware architecture

+If there is a performance problem, the starting point is to check that hardware architecture of the involved nodes: improper  NIC specifications for the configuration, wrong CPU assignments or isolation, slow PCI bus, NUMA not taken into account, and other.

 ### 3. Test initial conditions